 This Apple Cider Sangria is the perfect festive fall beverage.
 Just mix prosecco, sparkling apple cider and brandy with apples and cinnamon!

-I love to plan holiday and party menus right down to the drinks that will be served with the meal or appetizers.
-Usually I have wine with Thanksgiving dinner, but I think its fun to serve a cocktail during happy hour.
+- Fun batch cocktail – Usually I have wine with Thanksgiving dinner, but I think it’s fun to serve a fall cocktail during happy hour.

 What is a traditional sangria made of?